 A variation of that game is for one person to choose whether it will be an animal, flower, name or whatever, and then everyone has to name one item with the appropriate letter of the alphabet, so if it is Animals, the first person chooses “A for Antelope”, say, and the next person chooses “B for Bison”, and the next “C for Cat”.
 If they can’t think of anything, they are Out, and last one Out is the winner.

 That’s another 10 minutes gone.

 Total 55 minutes

-Finally, Whenever You Travel With Children, Always Have a Note Pad and Pencils Available
+Finally, Always Travel With a Note Pad and Pencils

 Then the children can play Noughts and Crosses, Hangman and Battleship, and do some drawing or writing.